 This ability replaces debilitating injury.

 At 6th level, a merchant is a cunning businessman that he can effectively con a person out of an item they have.
 The merchant makes a Bluff skill check.
 The DC of this check for the merchant is equal to 10 + his opponent’s hit dice + his opponent’s Wisdom modifier.
 If his opponent is trained in Sense Motive, the DC is instead equal to 10 + his opponent’s Sense Motive bonus, if higher.
 If the merchant wins, the merchant must pay 100% of the value of the item.
-For every 5 points the merchant beats his opponent, he pays 10% less.
+For every 5 points the merchant beats his opponent, he pays 10% less (to a maximum of 50%).
 If the merchant fails the check by 4 or less, the character’s attitude toward him is unchanged.
 If he fails by 5 or more, the character’s attitude toward him is decreased by one step.

 This ability replaces a thief talent gained at 6th level.